Sirius-social/sirius-sdk-python/how-tos/anon_credentials/README.rst

 To breathe life into this idea **Hyperledger Indy** implements 3 techniques:

 1. `Indy Wallet <https://github.com/hyperledger/aries-rfcs/tree/master/concepts/0050-wallets>`_:
-   private storage that collects all cryptographic keys, cyber-secure relationships, owner credentials.
+   a private storage that collects all cryptographic keys, cyber-secure relationships, owner credentials.
-   Access to wallet has identity owner only thanks to **pass phrase** that used to encode all data in the wallet storage and owner only know **pass phrase**.
-We may draw an analogy with Bitcoin wallet: no bank, no any financial org or gov can know you bitcoin wallet balance or control currencies movements.
-Person who is owner of the bitcoin wallet knows **pass phrase** only and modern cryptography and network consensus provide ability for wallet owner control his cash.
+   Only the identity owner has access to the wallet thanks to the **pass phrase** that is used to encode all data in the wallet storage and only owner knows this **pass phrase**.
+We may draw an analogy with Bitcoin wallet: no bank, no any financial organization or government can know you bitcoin wallet balance or control currency movements.
+Only the person who is the owner of the bitcoin wallet knows the **pass phrase** and modern cryptography and network consensus algorithms provide an ability for wallet owner to control his cash.

 2. `AnonCreds <https://github.com/hyperledger-archives/indy-crypto/blob/master/libindy-crypto/docs/anoncreds-design.md>`_
-   and `DID (decentralized identifiers) <https://www.w3.org/TR/did-core/#dfn-decentralized-identifiers>`_ is techniques that solve problem *`how owner who has credentials issued and accepted by A may present same credentials to B and B may verify that credentials are issued by A to owner he communication with`*
+   and `DID (decentralized identifiers) <https://www.w3.org/TR/did-core/#dfn-decentralized-identifiers>`_ are the techniques that solve *`how the owner who has credentials issued and accepted by A may present these credentials to B and B may verify that the credentials are issued by A to the owner he communicates with`*

     .. image:: https://github.com/Sirius-social/sirius-sdk-python/blob/master/docs/_static/anoncreds.jpg?raw=true
        :height: 300px
        :width: 600px
        :alt: Identity decentralization

-    useful outcomes:
+    Useful outcomes:
-      - identity owner may generate different DID for different relationships, so he can operate as anonym
+      - identity owner may generate different DIDs for different relationships, so he can operate as anonym
-      - credential issued by A has cryptographic parts that make possible to validate that credential by verifiers (B) in revealed or ZKP manner
+      - credential issued by A has cryptographic parts that make it possible to validate that credential by verifiers (B) in revealed or ZKP manner
-      - identity owner has full access to his credentials (via wallet) and make desicion does he want present owned credentials fields and how much to present.
+      - identity owner has full access to his credentials (via wallet) and decides whether to provide its own credential fields and to what extent.
-      - every verifier (B) has self `Root Of Trust <https://en.wikipedia.org/wiki/Trust_anchor>`_ avoiding Root center authorities (RCA) which are imposed by PKI technology.
+      - every verifier (B) has its own `Root Of Trust <https://en.wikipedia.org/wiki/Trust_anchor>`_ avoiding Root center authorities (RCA) which are imposed by PKI technology.
-        PKI with root-of-trust as part of it bring much issues in complex relationships.
+        PKI with root-of-trust as a part of it brings many issues in complex relationships.

 3. `DKMS <https://github.com/hyperledger/aries-rfcs/tree/master/concepts/0051-dkms>`_
-   decentralized key management system based on blockchain distributed ledger and maintaining by independent participants (like Sovrin network).
-DKMS acts as independent **arbiter** in
+   decentralized key management system is based on blockchain distributed ledger and maintained by independent participants (like Sovrin network).
+DKMS acts as independent **arbiter** in the following
    mechanisms:

    - Check revocations
    - Check DID verkeys
    - Revocate verkeys by DID controllers
    - Write/Read credential definitions and correspondent cryptography data.
-   - Revocation registries: check credential was not revocated.
+   - Revocation registries: check if credential was not revocated.
    - Others...

-As noticed earlier in `state-machines <https://github.com/Sirius-social/sirius-sdk-python/tree/master/how-tos/distributed_state_machines>`_ doc
-**Sirius SDK** provide specific transaction model that reduce program code complexity.
+As it noticed earlier in `state-machines <https://github.com/Sirius-social/sirius-sdk-python/tree/master/how-tos/distributed_state_machines>`_ doc, **Sirius SDK** provides a specific transaction model that reduce the program code complexity.

-Sirius Team explore much of open-source Indy Agents.
-All of them ready to product solutions.
+**Sirius** Team explores much of open-source Indy Agents.
+All of them are ready to product solutions.
 But...
 There are hundreds and thousands of code lines for each of Anon-Cred feature: